Monster Rancher Battle Card GB: Gameplay

 C) The discard phase: The active player can discard any number of cards from their hand.
 Those discarded cards become "guts", which can be used to pay for attacks.

 A monster is killed when its HP reaches 0.
 A player loses when they have no monsters remaining or when they are unable to draw a card.

 The game consists of a character traveling to dungeons to obtain sacred stones needed to generate new monster cards and fighting ranked battles to increase their level to unlock new dungeons.
 Each dungeon contains multiple randomly generated floors, invisible guardians that automatically challenge the player, normal NPCs that the player can challenge, and a boss.
 After achieving the maximum rank and completing all the dungeons, a new dungeon is discovered and after defeating its boss a player has the option of starting a new game+ during which his normal deck is locked until he reaches the final dungeon.
 There's no actual story or objectives beyond unlocking content.

 Reception

-The game received "mixed" reviews according to the review aggregation website GameRankings.
 In Japan, Famitsu gave it a score of 22 out of 40.
+IGN said: "If you like the card battle genre, Monster Rancher is a good one."